 These two rare butterfly species have a very restricted range in Sussex and so records are reported at a 1km resolution on advice from Butterfly Conservation Sussex Branch.

 The list of notable birds in Sussex consists of those species which are particularly vulnerable to development/disturbance.
 These records are therefore only available to restricted users (e.g. those directly involved in a proposed planning application).
 These restrictions have been requested by Sussex Ornithological Society (SOS) who worked closely with SxBRC to produce the notable bird list.

 Charged reports and reports for partner organisations include detailed information on notable bird records.
 All other reports include summary information only.

 Charged and partner data requests

 We aim to complete charged or partner data requests within five working days.
 This is from the date a quote is agreed to (or from the date a form is submitted if no quote is needed).
-If results are needed more urgently then we may be able to offer a two working day turn-around time for a surcharge of 50% of the original fee.
-This is not available during particularly busy times so please check at the time of making the request.
+If results are needed more urgently then we offer a two working day turn-around time for a surcharge of 50% of the original fee.
+This service is available most of the time but will be removed as an option from the data request form during particularly busy times.

 Non-charged and reduced rate data requests